Sapele’s Female Druggies and their Babies

-We are not even talking about how well fed the mother is, the child’s immunity, health and treatment if it falls ill, the environment the mother and child lives, hopes of a better life and so forth.One may further ask if the child is the only one, or the second or third or if another one is on the way?
-Look at the photo above and you can see a mother simultaneously smoking marijuana and feeding her baby.
-It is happening in Sapele, Delta State like in many other towns and cities in Nigeria, particularly the slum areas, but the usual denial by many Nigeria is that the photo was taken in South Africa, Gabon or Chad.
-Drugs are not just destroying a generation of youths, it is already destroying their babies.
+We are not even considering how well-fed the mother is, the child’s immunity, health and treatment if it falls ill, the environment the mother and child lives, hopes of a better life and so forth.One may further ask if the child is the only one, or the second or third, or if another one is on the way?
+Look at the photo above, and you can see a mother simultaneously smoking marijuana and feeding her baby.
+It is happening in Sapele, Delta State like in many other towns and cities in Nigeria, particularly the slum areas, but the usual denial by many Nigeria is that we took the photo in South Africa, Gabon or Chad.
+Drugs are not just destroying a generation of youths; it is already destroying their babies.

-Before we get self-righteous and blame the girls doing these drugs and having babies, what are their circumstances and motivations in life.
+Before we get self-righteous and blame the girls for doing these drugs and having babies, what are their circumstances and motivations in life?
 Many are secondary or even primary school drop-outs mainly because their parents or relatives could not afford their school fees.
 Those with secondary education have no support to go further.
-Sometimes there is no money to even learn a trade like sewing, hairdressing, nail techniques, make-up, baking, event decorations or the like.
-Some cannot even get a N5,000 loan or grant to start selling food or water, in-house or elsewhere.
-Due to their poverty they do not dress well enough to attract the attention of men with even modest cash.
+Sometimes there is no money even to learn a trade like sewing, hairdressing, nail techniques, make-up, baking, event decorations or the like.
+Some cannot also get a N5,000 loan or grant to sell food or water, in-house or elsewhere.
+Because of their poverty, they do not dress well enough to attract the attention of men with even modest cash.

 The young female is on her own.
-Even if parents and grandparents allows some of these females live with them, the verbal abuse can be torture itself.
-The lucky few of these females find themselves years later as citizens in Diaspora, with their own shops in Lagos, with a higher education qualification, a career and a husband.
-But these are the 1-4% lucky ones.
-The rest, the majority have nowhere to go and nothing to do, no remedies, no hope.
-Drugs, the temptation of awaits many of them them.
+Even if parents and grandparents allow some of these females to live with them, verbal abuse can be torture itself.
+The fortunate few of these females find themselves years later as citizens in Diaspora, with their shops in Lagos, with a higher education qualification, a career and a husband.
+But these are the 1 to 4% fortunate ones.
+The rest, the majority, have nowhere to go and nothing to do, no remedies, no hope—drugs, the temptation of awaits many of them.

 To be continued…